 The Medical Office Specialist program is designed to build a sequence of medical-related courses to satisfy a specific skill for employment.
 This program is intended to provide a basic knowledge of the medical office.
 The skills acquired include scheduling patients, patient records, managing financial matters, handling insurance arrangements, processing correspondence, and managing an office.
 The student is trained to assist doctors and patients administratively in physicians' offices, clinics, and hospitals, laboratories or other health service areas.
-Students are eligible to sit for an exam that is offered through the National Center for Competency Testing.
-Students who pass this exam will distinguish themselves from non-credentialed individuals and will inprove their employment prospects.
 Students must meet the minimum standards for English and Keyboarding on the Accuplacer Placement Exam.